Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-guides/dispersal/api-documentation/metering-and-rate-limits.md

 Currently, the EigenDA disperser enforces two types of rate limits:

-- Data rate limit: Limits the total amount of data posted within a 10 minute interval.
+- Data rate limit: Limits the total amount of data posted within a fixed (e.g. 10 minute) interval.
 - Blob rate limit: Limits the total number of blobs posted within a 10 minute interval.

 If a client exceeds either of these rate limits, they will receive a rate limit error and the request will not be processed.
 Rate limits are determined by [network defaults](../../../networks/) or by reservation payments.